edsonencinas/daphile/README.md

 ### Enjoy Your Hi-Res Music!

-With your old laptop now transformed into a dedicated Hi-Res music player, Bitperfect and gapless playback, and enjoy your high-fidelity audio library anytime.
+With your old laptop now transformed into a dedicated Hi-Res music player, enjoy your high-fidelity audio library anytime.
 Whether you’re relaxing at home or hosting friends, this setup offers a cost-effective, eco-friendly way to indulge in premium sound quality.